objectbox/objectbox-c/README.md

 ObjectBox C/C++ API
 ===================
 [ObjectBox](https://objectbox.io) is a superfast database for objects.
-These are the C and C++ APIs to run ObjectBox as an embedded database in your C/C++ application.
+This is the **ObjectBox runtime library** to run ObjectBox as an embedded database in your C/C++ application.
-In this embedded mode, it runs within your application process.

 **Latest version: 0.9.1** (2020-06-23).
 See [changelog](CHANGELOG.md) for more details.

-**Related project:** [ObjectBox Generator](https://github.com/objectbox/objectbox-generator) to help with C/C++ binding code.
+In most cases you want to use the C/C++ API in combination with the **companion project [ObjectBox Generator](https://github.com/objectbox/objectbox-generator)**.
+The Generator generates boiler plate code and maintains some metadata around the data model.
+Like this, you get a convenient API which requires minimal code on your side to work with the database.

+Here's a code example that inserts a `Task` data object into the database:

+    obx::Box<Task> box(store);
+    box.put({.text = "Buy milk"});

+Note: `Task` is a `struct` representing a user defined data model - see [ObjectBox Generator](https://github.com/objectbox/objectbox-generator) for details.

 Some features
 -------------